-However this leaves me a little bit skeptical because one thing I have learned over the years of working online is that there is no shortcut to success – if you want to make money you must put in the work.
+However, this leaves me a little bit sceptical because one thing I have learned over the years of working online is that there is no shortcut to success – if you want to make money you must put in the work.

 So how can 6 simple steps generate you easy profits of $23,564 per month?
 I’m not quite sure, but I am soon going to find out & share what these 6 “simple” steps are supposed to be.

 Whilst the video on the sales page of the Copy Success system didn’t really go into much detail about how the system works, funnily enough, the web protection I have installed on my computer was able to give me the answer.